Nayni/WA-Radar-CORE/README.md

 ## Getting started

-Radar CORE is a WeakAura that's controllable by making additional weakauras.
-The public API of radar CORE tries to be as simple as possible for an elaborate example please see the examples folder.
+Radar CORE is a WeakAura that sets up a global called WA_RADAR_CORE.
+This global object holds the public api of the radar and can be manipulated from your own personal WeakAuras.
+The public API of radar CORE tries to be as simple as possible so that you don't have to worry about any display logic or geometry to make radar functionality.
+Read the documentation or browse the examples to see how you could use the core api.

 To install radar CORE as a WeakAura: